 - Submit all supplemental documents with the completed application: TEAS exam scores,

 copies of all transcripts (unofficial copies are acceptable), and essay.

-Steps to submit your Change of Area Application:
+Steps to submit your Change of Program Application:

-- Download, print, and complete the Change of Area Application.
+- Download, print, and complete the Change of Program Application.